SSWConsulting/SSW.Roles/development.md

 Software Development is a subset of Software Engineering.

-Software Engineers work on a larger scale to design, develop, and test entire computer systems and application software for a company or organization
+Software Engineers work on a larger scale to design, develop, and test entire computer systems and application software for a company or organization.

 ## Senior Software Engineer II